-Hiring an employee from a competitor involves a great deal of risk due to the employee's access to the competitor's trade secrets, customers and other employees.
-A competitor is likely to take aggressive measures to protect its proprietary information and resources from the new employer.
+Hiring an employee from a competitor involves a great deal of risk due to the employee’s access to the competitor’s trade secrets, customers and other employees.
+Because of this, a competitor is likely to take aggressive measures to protect its proprietary information and resources from the new employer.

 Key employees are often bound by restrictive covenants with the competitor, usually in the form of noncompete, nondisclosure or nonsolicitation agreements.
 Such restrictions could limit the employee’s value to the new company and put the new employer at risk of suit for trade secret misappropriation or breach.